FlaubertNHR/OpenXCOM.ToolsMAP2/Distribution/README.md

   hide the tile you really want)
 - add option "InvertMousewheel" to change levels in the opposite direction
 - display cursor location in the panel
+- draw temporary tilepart placeholders on the Map if there are any parts with ids that exceed the currently allocated terrainset.
+Saving the Mapfile shall irrevocably clear such rogue tileparts, so if you want to get legitimate terrain-parts back in those slots do it right away.
+A dialog will be shown when the tileset re/loads with vague instructions; vague because whatever went wrong and how to fix it is really in your court.
+The only thing that Mapview2 detects is that there are placed tileparts with ids that exceed the bounds of the current terrainset.

 TopView
 - respect options Base1_xy and Base1_z in TestPartslots dialog